"In the winter, he curls up around a good book, and dreams away the cold." - Broken Homes

 Responsibilities:

-• Investigating state-approved, non-APA continuing education (CE) providers to assess the scientific validity of their training materials for licensed psychologists
+• Investigating state-approved, non-APA continuing education (CE) providers to assess the scientific validity of their training materials

 • Contributing to a policy-oriented project aimed at ensuring public protection and upholding scientific standards in professional mental health training